-The following list is by no means exhaustive, but rather represents what I consider an essential base set of Unix commands (organized roughly by topic) with which you should familiarize yourself as soon as possible.
+The following list is by no means exhaustive, but rather represents what I consider an essential base set of Unix commands (organized roughly by topic) with which you should familiarize yourself.
 Refer to the man pages, or one of the suggested Unix references for additional information.